cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 The pilot makes a \<Pilot\> check against a TN modified by current emissions and environmental conditions.
-Each mark achieved reduces the ship\'s Signal Rating (SiR) by 1 for the duration of the maneuver.
+Each mark achieved reduces the ship\'s Signal Rating (SiR) by 1 for the duration of the manoeuvre.
 Success also allows for movement that could be mistaken for normal stellar drift or debris.